dtr-org/unit-e/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of unit-e and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of unit-e and unite-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the bitcoin utilities, currently only unit-e-tx.
+- [util](/test/util) which tests the unite utilities, currently only unit-e-tx.
 - [lint](/test/lint/) which perform various static analysis checks.